-Note that the European Union (2015) concerning the implementation of Solvency II in the EU requires the consideration of risk scenarios in several Articles, in particular in Article 259 on Risk Management Systems saying that insurance and reinsurance undertakings shall, where appropriate, include performance of stress tests and scenario analyses with regard to all relevant risks faced by the undertaking, in their risk-management system.
-The results of such analyses also have to be reported in the ORSA (Own Risk and Solvency Assessment, see e.g. Ozdemir (2015)) as described in Article 306 of the Commission Delegated Regulation.
+Note also that the above-mentioned Commission Delegated Regulation [12] concerning the implementation of Solvency II in the EU requires the consideration of risk scenarios in several Articles, in particular in Article 259, L 12/161 on Risk Management Systems saying that insurance and reinsurance undertakings shall, where appropriate, include performance of stress tests and scenario analyses with regard to all relevant risks faced by the undertaking, in their risk-management system.
+The results of such analyses also have to be reported in the ORSA (Own Risk and Solvency Assessment, see, e.g., [23]) as described in Article 306 of the Commission Delegated Regulation of the EU [12].
 In the light of the outlined structural problems with the standard formula above, the ORSA is probably a better instrument to rate the enterprise's risks in a more reliable way.
 The problem is, however, that the Commission Delegated Regulation does not make any clear statements on how such stress tests or scenario analyses have to be performed.

-Article 1 of the Commission Delegated Regulation defines a "scenario analysis" as an analysis of the impact of a combination of adverse events.
+Article 1 of the Commission Delegated Regulation of the EU [12, L 12/20, No. 2] defines a "scenario analysis" as an analysis of the impact of a combination of adverse events.
 The Monte Carlo simulation algorithm developed in this paper allows for a mathematically rigorous description how such scenarios can be generated, being flexible enough to cover also extreme situations.

 In what follows, we shall focus mainly on the Non-Life Modules under Solvency II.
-Therefore we only consider continuous risk distributions.
-In this case, VaR is simply a quantile of the cumulative risk distribution function.

-For corresponding considerations for the Life and Capital Asset Modules under Solvency II, we refer to Boonen (2017) or Varnell (2011).
+Therefore, we only consider continuous risk distributions.
+In this case, VaR is simply a lower quantile of the cumulative risk distribution function.
+For corresponding considerations for the Life and Capital Asset Modules under Solvency II, we refer to [3, 32].